The FA Cup final takes place today between Manchester City and Manchester Utd at Wembley Stadium and it is set to be a cracking final.

-- Successful clubs – Arsenal is the most successful FA Cup winner, having received the trophy 13 times.
-They are followed by Manchester United who have collected 11 cups; Tottenham Hotspur and Chelsea come next have 8 wins apiece; Aston Villa and Liverpool have each collected 7 cups, and Newcastle United and Blackburn Rovers have each triumphed six times.
+- Successful clubs – Arsenal is the most successful FA Cup winner, having received the trophy 14 times.
+They are followed by Manchester United who have collected 12 cups; Tottenham Hotspur, Liverpool and Chelsea come next have 8 wins apiece; Aston Villa have collected 7 cups, and Newcastle United, Manchester City and Blackburn Rovers have each triumphed six times.

 - Biggest goal margin – The biggest goal margin occurred just last year when Manchester City hammered Watford 6-0.
 Previous to that the biggest winning margin was way back in 1890 when Blackburn Rovers beat The Wednesday 6-1.
 In recent times other biggest winning margins include Arsenal beating Aston Villa in the final by 4-0 in 2015.
 That was the biggest win since 1994 when Manchester United beat Chelsea and with the same score line.
 Manchester United also beat Brighton & Hove Albion 4-0 in 1983.

 - Highest scoring finals – this was in 1890 between Blackburn Rovers and Sheffield Wednesday in which Blackburn won 6-1 and in 1953 when Blackpool beat Bolton Wanderers by 4-3.